Funami580/sdl/README.md

 # sdl
 Download multiple episodes from streaming sites

-**Warning: This project is in alpha-stage, has been only tested on Linux, and is generally not well tested.**
+**Warning: This project has been only tested on Linux, and is generally not well tested.**

 ## Supported sites
 ### English